ericrenone/Dual-Path-Convergence/README.md

 ## 🧠 Theoretical Foundations

-DPFAE is grounded in **three pillars of mathematical and physical inspiration**:
+DPFAE is grounded in **four pillars of mathematical and physical inspiration**:

 1. **Ergodic Theory & Statistical Mechanics**
    - Engine behavior inspired by the **Birkhoff Ergodic Theorem**: stochastic weight updates are treated as a measure-preserving transformation.